brucecooner/FLTTopo/README.md

 Feed FLTTopoContour a pair of hdr (header) and flt (data) files from the USGS National Map Viewer download service (http://viewer.nationalmap.gov/viewer/) and it can output a rough, but properly contoured topographical map with contours on integral heights that you can specify (the default is 200).

-It was developed in Windows and currently only outputs .bmp images.
 Nothing really fancy is happening here, it's just quantizing the height data and doing edge detection on the result.
 That said, its output can be useful for certain projects.

+It is developed in Windows and currently only outputs .bmp images in all modes.
+SVG output is supported in some modes currently, with more to come.
+The paths by default are very point dense.
+A simple distance filter with angle override (to preserve large changes in direction) is available for lessening the number of points, but the results aren't very pretty at the current time.

 Check out the Gallery folder for some example maps generated with this application.